 "And then we attack," Rita said.
 Her blood was pumping in her veins, more powerfully than usual when she was planning attacks.
 This... it was going to be complicated.
 A long-term plan.
 But her plans had been too simple before, and they never worked.

 "That's all very well and good," Goldar said, "but how do we know this Tommy is right for the job, my Empress?
 We've only seen that one fight, and I don't think we have even the smallest idea of his skill.
 He may be merely an exhibition fighter with no potential for practical application."

 "A Putty attack will do nicely," Rita said as she began to refocus her telescope.
 "They can fight him, test him, and finally capture him.
 A life and death fight always gives a glimpse into true potential.
 We'll both watch and judge.
 If he's unworthy, the Putties can kill him or let him go free, and we'll have lost nothing."

-Yes, the plan would require finesse, the kind of secretive finesse witches and humans were so good at.
+Yes, the plan would require finesse.
 Goldar and any monsters would be at the forefront, directly threatening and distracting the Power Rangers.
 In the meantime, the real destruction would be happening from within.

 Rita smiled and, effectively ending the "card" game by vanishing all the fish with a wave of her wand, began issuing orders.
 If all went well, she could send the Putties the very next day.

 "Still thinking about him?"

 Kimberly gazed around, all at once realizing that she was in art class, Trini had just spoken to her, and her painting looked nothing like the model.
 The model was a bowl of fruit: she was painting a big green blob.
 She impatiently wadded up that attempt and started again.